techsoftguru/kibanda-fashion-store/README.md

 # Kibanda Fashion Website

-A modern and responsive fashion e-commerce website showcasing trending clothing, sneakers, and accessories.
-Built with clean HTML, CSS, and JavaScript, the site features a sleek UI, organized product sections, and smooth navigation.
+## Project Overview
+Kibanda Fashion is a modern, responsive e-commerce website designed to showcase and promote trendy clothing, sneakers, and accessories.
+It provides a clean user interface, simple navigation, and well-organized product sections suitable for a boutique or online fashion store.

+## Features
+- Fully responsive frontend
+- Modern layout with product displays
+- Clean structure for easy customization
+- Ready for backend integration

+## Tech Stack
+- HTML
+- CSS
+- JavaScript

+## Usage
+Open `index.html` in a browser or use a local development server.